cryptosubh/blog/_posts/2016-7-6-Simpsons-Paradox.md

 In every example I've seen, both explanatory variables x<sub>1</sub> and x<sub>2</sub> are qualitative and each have a demonstrable and crucially, *opposite*, association with y.
 Problems arise when dividing the sample by both factors simultaneously yields unequally-sized classes.
 The unequal group sizes give a different weighted average among the classes of factor #2 for each class in factor #1, which can lead to seriously flawed conclusions.

+As fellows at the Brookings Institute point out:

 >As our society grows more diverse, Simpson’s paradox may make more frequent appearances.
 Scholars and policy-makers will have to be mindful as they examine long-term changes of social and economic progress.
 It would be a shame if real progress in these areas was overlooked because of a naïve reliance on single averages.